-However, if you’re looking for a quick and easy way to increase your odds of collecting Facebook reviews directly on your page, ensure you’ve got the right CTAs in place.
+However, if you’re looking for a quick and easy way to get more Facebook reviews directly on your business page, ensure that you have the right strategies in place.

 When you buy Facebook reviews, you not only cheat your customers, but you cheat yourself.
 Even bad reviews give your business the chance to mend fences and improve your products/services.

 It’s always best practice to encourage more reviews from real customers.
 This way, you’ll yield a more positive (risk-free) ROI!

 With 98% open rates, text message marketing is one of the best ways to generate leads and acquire new customers for insurance agents.Read